Sharibb/Obsidian-Cyber/WebApp/WebAppSec/Common-Attacks/sqli/01-In-Band-SQLi.md

 - Apply principle of least privilege for DB accounts
 - Use web application firewalls (WAFs)

-Explain Error Based and Union Based a bit more
+Explain Error Based and Union Based a bit more in depth